-The first reflecting telescope built by Newton was made with the purpose of proving conclusively that white light is made up of an array of spectrum colours, the real problem he faced was chromatic aberration (a common fault of refracting telescopes of the time) this was the puzzle to solve and later in the 1660`s a breakthrough was made and Newton discovered the defect was caused by the actual lens of the refracting telescope mimicked the behavior of prisms thus by carrying out more experiments, he determined that chromatic aberration could be handled by merely constructing a telescope minus the lens thus the reflecting telescope was born.
+The first reflecting telescope built by Newton was made with the purpose of proving conclusively that white light is made up of an array of spectrum colours, the real problem he faced was chromatic aberration (a common fault of refracting telescopes of the time) this was the puzzle to solve and later in the 1660s a breakthrough was made and Newton discovered the defect was caused by the actual lens of the refracting telescope mimicked the behaviour of prisms thus by carrying out more experiments, he determined that chromatic aberration could be handled by merely constructing a telescope minus the lens thus the reflecting telescope was born.

-Newtons first attempt at a reflecting telescope employed the best materials of the time including alloy, Tin and Copper, he found these ideal for his objective mirror and as time went on he made considerable improvements to its operation – shaping and grinding the main mirror and also polishing the the optical surface itself bringing more clarity and sharpness to viewed images and also more range.
+Newtons first attempt at a reflecting telescope employed the best materials of the time including alloy, Tin and Copper, he found these ideal for his objective mirror and as time went on he made considerable improvements to its operation – shaping and grinding the main mirror and also polishing the optical surface itself bringing more clarity and sharpness to viewed images and also more range.
 The mirror itself was a spherical shape this was based on making the construction as easy and simple as possible, knowing at the same time this shape would allow spherical aberration into the equation.

 Improvements to the scope were ongoing and he found that by adding a secondary diagonally mounted mirror (which proved a task in itself) near the primary mirror’s focus to reflect the image at a 90° angle to an eyepiece mounted on the side of the telescope allowed the image to be viewed with minimal obstruction and greater clarity than before.
-Additionally, Newton added a tube and related fittings (including a mount) to the assembly giving the primary mirror a diameter of around 33mm.
-Through trial and error and much study the telescope was complete and it was a milestone in astronomy of the time.
+Additionally, Newton added a tube and related fittings (including a mount) to the assembly giving the primary mirror diameter of around 33mm.
+Through trial and error and much study, the telescope was completed and it was a milestone in astronomy of the time.

-The Telescope was able to work distortion free and moons including Galilean and Jupiter now came in to view, further planets (outlines) were observed including Venus and its related stars.
-With success of this 1st scope came further advances including a second scope which was demonstrated to King Charles II I January 1662.
+The Telescope was able to work distortion-free and moons including Galilean and Jupiter now came in to view, further planets (outlines) were observed including Venus and its related stars.
+With the success of this 1st scope came further advances including a second scope which was demonstrated to King Charles II I January 1662.
 Around the same time by invitation of The Royal Society of London, Newton became a fellow of the society joining the ranks of distinguished members with many sharing his theories and interests.

 Further refinements were made and with others lending a hand the Newtonian Telescope was adopted widely throughout the UK and the world.